curbengh/curbengh.github.io/source/_posts/embed-svg-img.md

 ## Embed SVG file

 Utilise `<use>` tag to embed an SVG file in `svg`.
 For example in this blog, I have a search button on the top right corner.
-This is how I embed the [search.svg](/svg/search.svg):
+This is how I embed [search.svg](/svg/search.svg):

 ```html
 <svg viewBox="0 0 512 512">